Flash Game — Spinner/Slider specification

 • allow the slider thumb, track, background rectangle to be skinned

-The spinner object will take a the following parameters:
+The spinner object will have following properties and methods:

 • a list of text labels that are displayed proportionally around the circle (presently this is just A, B, C ...).
 This list can contain an unlimited number of labels.
-(The labels are center aligned ... to position properly it may be necessary to determine height and width of the label text.)
+(The labels are center aligned ... to position them properly it may be necessary to determine the height and width of each label text.)

 • a distance parameter that governs how close the labels are displayed relative to the center of the spinner circle